//php print_r(get_the_ID()); ?>

 Regarding Maharana Pratap’s sword, there are several stories and legends associated with it, but no verified historical evidence exists about a specific sword belonging to him.
 However, it is widely believed that he wielded various weapons during his battles.

-In the absence of specific historical records, many people have come to admire and revere Rana Pratap as a symbol of valor and patriotism.
+In the absence of specific historical records, many people have come to admire and revere Rana Pratap as a symbol of valour and patriotism.
 As a result, various swords and weapons have been attributed to him, and replicas or symbolic representations of “Maharana Pratap’s sword” have been crafted and displayed in museums and monuments dedicated to his memory.

 These replicas are more symbolic in nature and serve as a reminder of his courage and dedication to his kingdom and people.
 While the exact details of Maharana Pratap’s sword may remain uncertain, his legacy as a fearless and noble warrior continues to inspire generations in India and beyond.